Restoration of Trompenburgh

 Planning

 In 2020, we started the restoration of Buitenplaats Trompenburgh.
-We plan to begin work around the garden in the second half of 2024.
+In 2025 we will begin work around the garden.
 The garden structure around the house will be restored.
-Since the house was originally more surrounded by water than it is now, a section will be excavated and refilled with water.
+Since the house was originally more surrounded by water than it is now, a part will be excavated and refilled with water.
 In addition, a wooden access bridge will be installed, as it looked in the 17th century.

-The exterior work is expected to be completed in 2025.
-Then the restoration of the interior should also be largely complete, and the buitenplaats will become accessible to the public.
-From then on, the building will be given a cultural-social purpose and made available for rentals, events and receptions.
+Work on the garden is expected to be completed in 2026.
+When the restoration of the interior is also largely complete, the buitenplaats will become open to the public.
+From then on, the building will be given a cultural-social purpose and will be made available for rentals, events and receptions.